-• Name.
-Enter a name in the text box to identify a new black list.
-This can be any name that you want, and will be used in log lines to identify the black list entry.
+- Realtime Whitelist Name.
+Enter a name in the text box to identify a new whitelist.
+This can be any name that you want, and will be used in log lines to identify the realtime whitelist entry. - Type.
+Select the type of lookup that the realtime whitelist performs from the list box. - ADDR (ADDRESS).
+This type of whitelist uses a message's "FROM" address to determine whether the message is whitelisted.